xStarbound/xStarbound/doc/lua/assets.md

 #### `List<FilePath>` assets.sources()

+> **Only available on xStarbound.**

 Returns a list of all asset sources detected by the game, regardless of whether they're loaded.
 Does not include memory asset sources.

 ----

 #### `Maybe<List<FilePath>>` assets.patchSources(`RawAssetPath` path)

+> **Only available on xStarbound.**

 Returns a list of file paths to all *loaded* patch sources for the specified asset; if the specified asset doesn't exist or isn't loaded, returns `nil`.
+The output immediately reflects changes made by `assets.patch`, even if the memory source containing the patch isn't yet finalised.

 ----

 #### `bool` assets.exists(`RawAssetPath` path)

+> **Only available on xStarbound.**

 Returns whether any asset exists and is loaded at this path.
 Any changes made via `assets.add` or `assets.erase` show up immediately for this callback, so it's fine to check if an asset made in the same preprocessor script exists.